-With the multi-select and checkbox fields the users can choose one or more options from a list.
-These fields are often referred as multiple-choice fields.
+With the multi-select and checkbox fields, the users can choose one or more options from a list.
+These fields are often referred to as multiple-choice fields.
 The checkbox fields are often used for shorter lists of options, while the multi-select fields are more suitable for longer lists.

 Here is an example of a multi-select field where the users can select one or more languages that they speak.

-The Gravity Forms number fields is another field type that is detected by the Users Insights reports.
+The Gravity Forms number fields are another field type that is detected by the Users Insights reports.
 The number fields simply allow the users to submit a numeric value to the corresponding field.

 Other WordPress user reports

 Besides the Gravity Forms reports described above, Users Insights also includes other user-based reports.
-For example, the General reports section includes user reports, such as registered users over time or user location reports based on the Users Insights Geolocation module.
-Users Insights also includes reports for most of its 3rd party integrations, such as WooCommerce.
+For example, the General reports section includes user reports, such as user registration tracking (registered users over time), Gravity Forms views, or user location reports based on the Users Insights Geolocation module.
+Users Insights also includes reports for most of its 3rd party integrations, such as WooCommerce (automate sales reports, business reports etc.).
 To learn more about all of the available Users Insights reports, you can visit the Reports page.